 Surprisingly, this mini Stratocaster sounded excellent, really familiar to the classic Strat sound.
 It was extremely versatile, capable of rocking multiple genres with ease and was punchy and sharp at the right places.
 I found that it can get pretty warm when playing in the bass ranges, and very bright on the trebles.

-With this versatility, build quality, excellent price, and Stratocaster looks, your child will be very happy to have this guitar, and even you can shred on it from time to time.
+With this versatility, build quality, excellent price, and Stratocaster looks, your child will be very happy to have this guitar, and even though it’s not considered to be a shredding guitar, you can shred on it from time to time.